Intracluster light as a dark matter tracer: how their spatial and kinematic relationship is shaped by satellite demographics: Comparison with cosmological simulations

 \subsection{Comparison of predicted phase-space distributions}

 Figure \ref{fig:sim_comparison_energy_am} shows as coloured points the stellar--to--DM mean specific orbital energy ratio $\langle \varepsilon \rangle_{\star}/\langle \varepsilon \rangle_{\rm DM}$ and the mean specific angular momentum ratio $\langle h \rangle_{\star}/\langle h \rangle_{\rm DM}$ measured in cosmological simulations.
-The orange shaded envelopes show the same combined accreted plus central stellar and DM distributions obtained by varying the satellite stellar mass function, $\phi(M_{\star}$, as shown in Figure~\ref{fig:e_am_envelopes}.
+The orange shaded envelopes show the same combined accreted plus central stellar and DM distributions obtained by varying the satellite stellar mass function, $\phi(M_{\star})$, as shown in Figure~\ref{fig:e_am_envelopes}.

 For all particles (top panel), the simulations lie within or close to the envelope of model predictions.
-The energy and angular momentum ratios exhibit slightly smaller offsets relative to the fiducial model, but for all simulations, with the exception of \textsc{TheThreeHundred}, the $1\sigma$ scatter overlaps the range spanned by plausible variations in the infalling satellite stellar mass function. \textsc{TheThreeHundred} shows the smallest stellar--DM orbital energy and angular momentum offsets, consistent with enhanced or premature stripping of stellar material in these lower-resolution simulations.
+The energy and angular momentum ratios are slightly higher than the fiducial model predicts, but for all simulations, with the exception of \textsc{TheThreeHundred}, the $1\sigma$ scatter overlaps the range spanned by plausible variations in the infalling satellite stellar mass function. \textsc{TheThreeHundred} shows the smallest stellar--DM orbital energy and angular momentum offsets, consistent with enhanced or premature stripping of stellar material in these lower-resolution simulations.
 This may also be reflective of the systematically higher cluster masses of the \textsc{TheThreeHundred} sample, in which an increased fraction of the ICL mass budget is expected to originate from stars pre-processed in group haloes \citep{Mihos2017, Contini2021} and therefore already weakly bound upon cluster infall.

 For particles at $r>100$~kpc (bottom panel), a larger average orbital energy offset than our model prediction is measured in all simulation suites.
 However, the magnitude of this offset is likely to be quite dependent on the size and mass of the central galaxy, as this influences the radius out to which the central galaxy dominates over the accreted component.
 We apply corrections to account for these differences in Section \ref{sec:radial_density_comparison}.
 However, overall, the cosmological simulations are broadly consistent with the phase-space offsets predicted by our simplified model across the explored range of infalling satellite populations.
 This suggests that our key simplifying assumptions capture the dominant physical processes governing stellar--DM phase-space segregation in galaxy clusters.